pokt-network/smt/README.md

 #### Commit

-- The `Commit` term refers to the `Commit` method of the tree.
-This takes all changes (which are made in memory) to the tree and writes them to the underlying database.
+- The `Commit` term refers to the `Commit` method of the trie.
+This takes all changes (which are made in memory) to the trie and writes them to the underlying database.

 #### Sizing